-The Wool Handling Schools and Certified Classing Schools are being used as a platform for increased wool quality education for growers and processors of wool fibers.
+The Wool Handling Schools and Certified Classing Schools continue being used as a platform for increased wool quality education for growers and processors of wool fibers.
 Farm flocks, commercial flocks, related fiber producers and others interested in fiber production more fully realize the issues related to contamination in wool processing.
-A total of 94 students completed these courses this year making an immediate and positive impact on the overall wool clip produced in the United States each year.
+Many shearers completed these courses this year making an immediate and positive impact on the overall wool clip produced in the United States each year.
 Increased education of growers, shearers and wool handlers continues to reduce overall contamination of wool produced in this country.
 Wool quality continues to improve as voiced by wool buyers, warehouses, exporters and processors of wool in the United States.

-- Utilizing the OFDA 2000, the on ranch objective measurement equipment, has and continues to assist wool growers with information in decision making regarding genetics, management, and marketing.
-Development of practical new technology will enhance grower opportunities in these areas.
-In line with genetic improvement, ASI continued to educate producers about the benefits of using Expected Progeny Differences (EPD) and Estimated Breeding Values (EBV) in both commercial and purebred sheep operations.
+- Utilizing the OFDA 2000, the on-ranch objective measurement equipment, has and continues to assist wool growers with information in decision making regarding genetics, management and marketing.
+Increased use of this technology by growers has helped them to narrow the micron range of wool produced, improve overall wool quality and ultimately receive a higher price for their wool.
+The OFDA 2000 was also used prior to ram sales to provide information to both purebred producers and commercial producers to assist with more rapid genetic improvement.
+Development of practical new technology will enhance grower opportunities in these areas. - In line with genetic improvement, ASI continued to educate producers about the benefits of using Expected Progeny Differences (EPD) and Estimated Breeding Values (EBV) in both commercial and purebred sheep operations.
 Wool and meat producing values can be utilized to improve those elements in sheep production.
-Producers were encouraged to enter into the National Sheep Improvement Program and to participate in the ASI webinar to learn how to use this information to make more rapid genetic improvement in sheep operations. - Review of material and strategy for the Wool Quality Improvement Program will assist in the development of a plan to increase grower awareness of needs to improve wool quality for the coming years.
+Producers were encouraged to enter into the National Sheep Improvement Program and to participate in the ASI webinar to learn how to use this information to make more rapid genetic improvement in sheep operations.

+- Review of material and strategy for the Wool Quality Improvement Program will assist in the development of a plan to increase grower awareness of needs to improve wool quality for the coming years.
 With a decline in U.S. wool production, it is more important that a sufficient volume of quality wool is available for U.S. and foreign markets.
-Additional tools were provided in terms of increased knowledge about wool attributes, wool quality and how to improve locally produced wool.
-The level of services to farm flock producers who are removed from major wool producing areas were broadened in an effort to influences overall wool quality in the United States.

-- Improving the communication and support for Certified Wool Classers is the front-line offense in wool quality.
+Utilizing the Australian Wool Exchange grading system for wool helped to increased knowledge about wool attributes and wool quality, improving the value of the wool.
+A broader level of service was provided to farm-flock producers who are removed from the major wool producing areas to increase their knowledge about wool attributes and wool quality. - Improving the communication and support for Certified Wool Classers is the front-line offense in wool quality.
 This was accomplished by increased visits to shearing sites, by working closely with wool handlers at these sites, and distribution of the newsletter to classers.
 Thru these visits, ASI was able to educate workers and producers of the importance of reducing wool contamination due to polypropylene, black fiber or hair.
 Wool contamination of these types were less prevalent than in previous years. - Working with new and established companies on new wool products that can source U.S. quality raw wool is key to improved market competition.
-The ability of wool producers to optimize wool income is vital to continued improvement.
+The OFDA technology was utilized to assist a new capital venture business in California.
+Wool and non-wool fibers from California producers were tested as a component for formulating a business plan for a new venture company where locally grown fibers would be processes and made into garments within the state.